edgarbolton/SQLNHS/README.md

 # SQLNHS
 SQLNHS
-This repository contains examle code from 'SQL NHS' by Edgar Bolton
+This repository contains example code from 'SQL NHS' by Edgar Bolton